 The Neighborhood Tree Program (NTP) is a partnership between the City of Falls Church and the Village Preservation and Improvement Society (VPIS) to help restore and maintain a healthy tree canopy.

-The NTP was initiated by the Village Preservation and Improvement Society in 2000 and continues to be run by citizen volunteers working in partnership with the city's Urban Forestry Division.
-Volunteers raise money to purchase trees and then plant them in the city right-of-way in residential neighborhoods.
-To see one example of past NTP efforts, take a walk down Randolph Street and enjoy all the fringe trees.
+VPIS initiated the NTP in 2000 to facilitate tree plantings by resident volunteers in coordination with the City's Urban Forestry Division.
+VPIS raises money to purchase trees and works with the City Arborist and Greenspace Crew to plant and care for them in the city right-of-way in residential neighborhoods typically through a Spring and Fall public event.
+To see one example of past NTP efforts, take a walk down Randolph Street and enjoy all the native fringe trees (Chionanthus virginicus).

 Planting trees reduces summer temperatures and stormwater runoff, improves air quality, beautifies neighborhoods, and increases property values by 20 percent.
 If you have room on your property or in the City right-of-way within 15 feet of the curb, you may request a free street tree.
 Requirements include:

 Must be a City of Falls Church resident;

 Have room for a shade tree within 15 feet of the street;

 If you meet these requirements, complete the NTP application form and submit it to the City Arborist (Charles Prince, email@example.com) and the Neighborhood Tree Program Coordinator (Amy Crumpton, firstname.lastname@example.org).
 Once your application is received, you will be contacted by the arborist who will visit your site to determine the suitability and confer with you on selecting a species.